-The review has also enabled curriculum managers to align curriculum design and delivery with national reform and act accordingly where required.
-This activity has also enabled managers to reflect on the most suitable format of delivery and whether the provision actually meets a need of not just our learners, but wider stakeholders and the College as a sustainable, effective business.
+Our annual review processes enable leaders and managers to align curriculum design and delivery with national reforms, local priorities, and act accordingly where required.
+This activity has also enabled leaders and managers to reflect on the most suitable format of delivery and whether the provision actually meets a need of not just our learners, but wider stakeholders and the College as a sustainable, effective business.